• Skip to primary navigation

 Photo by Lucy Brown

-One of the most adventurous and unique things to do in Lake Atitlan is to tackle the Indian Nose sunrise hike.
+One of the most adventurous and unique things to do when visiting Lake Atitlan is to hike Indian Nose at sunrise.

-Those who do will be rewarded with some of the best views of the lake you can find.
+Those who tackle this hike will be rewarded with some of the best views of the lake you can find.

 The trail is quite steep and includes lots of stairs.
 After about 20 minutes into the hike, there is a nice lookout point with a large cross.